 Last-mile delivery costs incur 53% of shipping costs in the logistics supply chain.
 Final-mile Delivery markets in USA, 2020-2025, Mordor intelligence.

 Last-mile industry occupies a large portion of costs in the entire shipping process.
-Reducing last-mile delivery costs helps in adapting to the shifting consumer demands and maintaining a healthy profit margin.
+Reducing last-mile delivery costs helps adapt to shifting consumer demands and maintain a healthy profit margin.

 The increase in the volume of last-mile orders has made it challenging for logistics companies in controlling costs and sustain delivery efficiency.

 25% of logistics companies mention that maintaining delivery efficiency is their biggest challenge.- Eye For Transport, EFT, 2018.

 The face of the customer service

-A company interacts with its customers through last mile tracking and company fulfill its promises.
+A company interacts with its customers through last mile tracking and the company fulfills its promises.
 Increasing last-mile delivery costs leads to failure in fulfilling the promise of on-time deliveries to their customers.
 If you provide a poor delivery service, it results in an angry tweet and a lost customer.

 Most expensive stage of logistics

 The infrastructure requirement of last-mile delivery makes it quite costlier.
-Last-mile technology companies pay for IT, backend systems, wages for delivery agents, depots, and vehicle fleets.
+Last-mile technology companies pay for IT, backend systems, delivery agents, depots, and vehicle fleet’s wages.
 Failed deliveries is an added burden.

 Logistics companies have to manage multiple delivery complexities in last mile logistics.
 Even a small glitch can lead to huge costs.

 Managing evolving customer expectations

 Retailers are facing greater pressure to deliver more couriers or parcels at a lower cost.
 Customers expect faster deliveries and increased control over the delivery experience.
 Reducing the last-mile delivery costs determines your ability to offer faster, flexible, and free deliveries.